carehs12/guardianes_informaticos/README.md

 * Configuration

-  You must edit you config/credentials.yml by running the following command:
+  You must edit your credentials, located at config/credentials.yml by running the following command:
   ```console
     EDITOR="YOUR_FAVORITE_EDITOR" rails credentials:edit
   ```